SkylineCommunications/dataminer-docs/connector-help/connector_help/T-Vips_CP541.md

 ## About

 The **CP541** is part of the T-VIPS cProcessor product family, a line of products designed for processing and handling MPEG transport streams.
-This connector is consequently very similar to other drivers for the T-VIPS cProcessor product family, such as the **CP540** or **CP546** drivers.
+This connector is consequently very similar to other connectors for the T-VIPS cProcessor product family, such as the **CP540** or **CP546** connectors.

 The connector uses SNMP to poll information from the device, but it also handles alarm traps.
-The **CP541 driver** can also be used to configure the relay controller(s).
+The **CP541 connector** can also be used to configure the relay controller(s).

 ### Version Info